Baronage: Evolution of the title

+Baronage of Scotland

-In Scotland, its baronage comprises around 350 feudal barons, who in most cases bear titles within the ancient nobility of Scotland granted prior to the 1707 Act of Union.
-In addition, there are seven feudal earldoms (Arran, Breadalbane, Crawfurd-Lindsay, Errol, Nithsdale, Rothes, Wigtown), one feudal marquessate (Huntly) and one feudal dukedom (Hamilton), all held in baroneum, where there is entitlement.
-Of these, four of the earldoms are extant, two are unclaimed, one is in dispute and the dukedom and marquessate are held by senior members of the Scottish peerage.
+In Scotland, its baronage the Baronage of Scotland continues to this day comprising around 350 barons, who in most cases bear titles within the ancient nobility of Scotland granted prior to the 1707 Act of Union.
+In addition, there are seven baronage earldoms (Arran, Breadalbane, Crawfurd-Lindsay, Errol, Nithsdale, Rothes, Wigtoun), one baronage marquisate (Huntly) and one baronage dukedom (Hamilton), all held in baroneum, where there is entitlement.
+Of these, four of the earldoms are extant, two are unclaimed, one is in dispute, the marquisate is extant held by a non-peer and the dukedom is held by a senior member of the Scottish peerage.
 Such nobles bear the honorific "The Much Honoured" (The Much Hon.) before their titles.